-Email marketing is still one of the easiest and cost effective ways to turn prospects into clients.
-You can offer valuable resources, showcase your expertise, drive traffic to your website, and build trust with prospective clients who may not be ready to work with you quite yet.
+Email marketing is still one of the easiest and cost-effective ways to turn prospects into clients.
+In fact, 59% of B2B marketers say email is their most successful channel in terms of revenue generation.
+In addition, you can offer valuable resources, showcase your expertise, drive traffic to your website, and build trust with prospective clients who may not be ready to work with you quite yet.
 We don’t want to let this awesome tactic slip by the wayside so we’re giving you the details on how to make a newsletter your subscribers will actually read:

 1. Establish a Purpose

 How can your newsletter impact your business if you don’t know what affect you want it to have?
-If you are not clear of its your purpose, your email campaign can become cluttered and unfocused, leaving your advisor business and sales with more harm than good.
-The first step you want to take to create a worthy newsletter is establish your reason for distributing it.
+If you are not clear of it’s purpose, your email campaign can become cluttered and unfocused, leaving your advisor business and sales with more harm than good.
+The first step you want to take to create a worthy newsletter is to establish your reason for distributing it.

 By setting goals for your newsletter, you can better understand what steps you need to take to get there.